vovagorodok/ArduinoBleOTA/doc/PROTOCOL.md

 ## Overal
 Binary protocol with little-endian byte order and LSB-first bit order.
 Each message contains `u8` header at the begining.
-Additionally require zlib for compression and sha256 for signature if supported.

 ## Messages
 ### InitReq